salman-sk91/PB_PlaywrightUI/README.md

 The Browser is initialized at the beggining of each Test file and destroyed at the completion of Test.

 Using the Page Object Model to keep all Page Object locators/Web Elements in a separate files for easy maintenance.
 The default execution happens on chromium browser in headless: false
-To switch between actual headless and non-headless run change the parameter "<parameter name="headlessMode" value="false"/>" in testNg.xml file.
+To switch between actual headless and non-headless run change the parameter \<parameter name="headlessMode" value="false"/> in testNg.xml file.

 The Test scenario can be executed using individual test file/ testNg.xml / pom.xml file